geekanant/Google-Meet-VS-Code-Extension/README.md

 # Google Meet VS Code Extension

-This VS Code Extension allows you to start a new Google Meet directly from VS Code by pressing Ctrl+Alt+g.
+This VS Code Extension allows you to start a new Google Meet directly from VS Code Activity bar or  by pressing Ctrl+Alt+g.

 If Ctrl+Alt+g doesn't work, use Ctrl+Shift+p and type Google Meet